 First, let us say that wisteria winter care is not really necessary.
 Wisteria is an extremely rugged plant and can survive a wide variety of weather conditions.
 Unless your wisteria is newly planted or has been unhealthy, overwintering wisteria does not require extra work.
-If you have the time to provide a little extra TLC to winterize a wisteria that is healthy, that is great, but if you do not, don’t sweat it.
+If you have the time to provide a little extra TLC to winterize a wisteria that is healthy, that’s great, but if you don’t, don’t sweat it.
 If your wisteria is newly planted or has had trouble in the past year, adding a little additional care for wisteria in winter will help keep it healthy.

 General additional wisteria winter care includes mulching the base of the plant to give the roots some added protection and trimming away any dead growth you may find on the plant.
-If it is late fall or early in the winter (after the plant has shed its leaves but before snow has fallen), you can also do some cosmetic pruning to shape the wisteria vine.
-Read this article for some tips on how to prune wisteria.
+If it’s late fall or early in the winter (after the plant has shed its leaves but before snow has fallen), you can also do some cosmetic pruning to shape the wisteria vine.

-This is really all that is needed for care for wisteria in winter.
-Even with these things, if you find other things in your yard are more pressing and you do not have time to winterize a wisteria, the wisteria will be ok over the winter without the extra care.
+This is really all that’s needed for care for wisteria in winter.
+Even with these things, if you find other things in your yard are more pressing and you do not have time to winterize a wisteria, the wisteria will be okay over the winter without the extra care.